OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 }
 ```

-The code inside the `main` function runs when the script is run. `main` can call other functions in your script, but any stray code outside of a function will not be ran.
+The code inside the `main` function runs when the script is run. `main` can call other functions in your script, but code that's not contained in a function will not run.

 ## Context